-- a) The location of the device/where is the bomb located (building, floor, room, etc.)? b) The time, if any, the device is scheduled to detonate/when will it go off? c) What does it look like? -- The appearance or type of container used for the device. d) The reason for placing the device.
-Why was it done? e) The size of the bomb. f) The type of explosive used in the device. -- what kind of bomb is it? g) The name of the caller or organization taking responsibility. - - what is your name? h) Any additional information that might be available.
+- The location of the device/where is the bomb located (building, floor, room, etc.)? - The time, if any, the device is scheduled to detonate/when will it go off? - What does it look like?
+The appearance or type of container used for the device. - The reason for placing the device.
+Why was it done? - The size of the bomb. - The type of explosive used in the device.
+What kind of bomb is it? - The name of the caller or organization taking responsibility.
+What is your name? - Any additional information that might be available.

-The person receiving the call should also note the following:
+The person receiving the call also should note the following:

-- a) Male or female voice. - b) Time of call. - c) Mood of caller (excited, nervous, calm, angry). - d) Background noises that may be present at the location of the caller (background sounds, animal noises, household noises, kitchen noises, street noises, PA system, background conversation, music, was the call clear or static?). - e) Approximate age of the caller. - f) Any other peculiarities that may be helpful in identifying the source of the call or its purpose did the caller have an accent?
-Was the caller clearing his/her throat?
+- Male or female voice.

+- Time of call.

+- Mood of caller (excited, nervous, calm, angry).

+- Background noises that may be present at the location of the caller (background sounds, animal noises, household noises, kitchen noises, street noises, PA system, background conversation, music, was the call clear or static?).

+- Approximate age of the caller.

+• Any other peculiarities that may be helpful in identifying the source of the call or its purpose - did the caller have an accent?
+Was the caller clearing his or her throat?
 Coughing?
 Cracking voice?
 Crying?
 Deep breathing?
-Did the caller sound like he/she was trying to disguise their voice?
+Did the caller sound like he or she was trying to disguise their voice?
 Was there anything distinct about the caller?
 Excited Laughter?
 Lisp?
 Loud?
 Nasal?
 Normal?
 Rapid Speech?
 Raspy Voice?
 Slow or slurred speech?
 Stutter?